Soft to Hard Boots

 Now that we have touched boot manufacture details, we will touch a bit on boot performance as it applies to splitboarding.

 Hard boots will have a learning curve.
-I will point out a rather significant detail here though; soft boots will allow you to learn technique while hard boots will force you to use proper technique.
+I will point out a rather significant detail here though; soft boots will allow you to learn technique while hard boots will A physical energy that can push or pull on something.
+Your weight is the force that you push on the earth with, when there are no other accelerations." class="glossaryLink " target="_blank">force you to use proper technique.
 Hard boots will offer a rapid response and your edge transition quicker, however, your margin of error to achieve edge balance will be much narrower.
 Hard boots by nature have a stiffer suspension, and analogous to car with a stiff suspension; you will feel every bump in terrain and will likely have more heal side chatter.
 There are several modifications that compensate for some of this which I will touch on later.

 As mentioned earlier, avoid a 4-buckle system, simply said, they will be too stiff and you will not get enough forward lean.
 The cuff height of the boot you choose will also play a significant role in the amount of stiffness.
 Unlike a snowboard boot, where you might have one or maybe two points to tighten or adjust stiffness, an AT boot has multiple points to adjust stiffness.
 Some AT booters will buckle the lower & mid buckle tighter while leaving the upper buckle and power strap looser.
 Many also keep the boot in tour or walk mode (a switch on the rear of the boot).